 How quickly does bone loss occur after losing a tooth?

-Bone resorption begins within weeks of tooth loss, with the most significant changes occurring in the first three to six months.
-Studies show that up to 25% of bone width can be lost in the first year, with continued gradual loss over time.
-This is why dental professionals often recommend prompt evaluation for tooth replacement options, as adequate bone density improves treatment outcomes and reduces future complexity.
+Bone resorption can begin within weeks of tooth loss, with the most noticeable changes often occurring in the first three to six months.
+Published research suggests that a significant proportion of bone width — in some cases reported to be up to around 25% — may be lost in the first year, with more gradual loss over time.
+This is why dental professionals often recommend prompt evaluation for tooth replacement options, as adequate bone density tends to support better treatment planning.

 Can one missing back tooth really affect my other teeth?